LLNL/RAJAPerf/docs/sphinx/dev_guide/kernel_class.rst

     the file.

-  * **Macro definitions** that contain source lines of code that appear in multiple places in the kernel class implementation.
-While it obfuscates the code somewhat, it is useful to reduce the amount of code to maintain and ensure consistency.
+  * **Macro definitions** that contain source lines of code that appear in multiple places in the kernel class implementation, such as setting data pointers and operations in the kernel body.
+While macros obfuscate the code somewhat, we use them to reduce the amount of code we maintain and ensure consistency.

   * **Class definition** derived from the ``KernelBase`` class.
 We describe